Mwrightvet/project2_pandemic_final/README.md

 2. Make a dashboard page with multiple charts that update from the same data : Globe, Bar, Line
 3. Use a JS library that we did not cover in class:  PlanetaryJS
 4. Ensure Visualizations are powered by  data sets with at least 100 records. : Multiple Pandemics & Centeroids for Plotting 195 Countries
-5. User-driven interaction: dropdowns & Menu Bar
+5. User-driven interaction: dropdowns & Menu Bar to view about page / pandemic info / charts
 6. Final visualization should ideally include at least three views. : Bar Chart, Bubble Chart and Globe